Skip to main content

 Set up a destination function for your pipelineโ€‹

-The custom destination decorator differs from other destinations in that you do not need to provide connection credentials, but rather you provide a function which gets called for all items loaded during a pipeline run or load operation.
+The custom destination decorator differs from other destinations in that you do not need to provide connection credentials, but rather you provide a function that gets called for all items loaded during a pipeline run or load operation.
 With the @dlt.destination, you can convert any function that takes two arguments into a dlt destination.

 A very simple dlt pipeline that pushes a list of items into a destination function might look like this: